PHPfox-Official/phpfox-v4-feature-requests/README.md

 Description: I want the feed to be like facebook.
 Change the photos to look like popular sites.
 Move the profile over a little.
 Take the language and put it at top.
 Make me sign in with my language already done.

 Thanks!

+We reserve the right to remove, edit or alter any comments or feature requests.

 Any questions? ask here: https://community.phpfox.com/forum/thread/54178/core-improvement-feature-request-area-open/